wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 = In the Press =
+* Post-Page-Associator has been granted the "Famous Software" Award!
+[To the post &raquo;](http://download.famouswhy.com/post_page_associator/)
 * [Tom Altman](http://tomaltman.com/) said "*Why are posts and pages so oil and water in WordPress?
 This plugin bridges the gap and makes them more like chocolate and peanut butter.*" [To the post &raquo;](http://tomaltman.com/post-page-association/)
 * [Annie Stasse](http://www.penseelibre.fr/) posted "Association des pages avec billets, catégories, mots-clés".
 [To the post &raquo;](http://www.penseelibre.fr/association-des-pages-avec-billets-categories-mots-cles/)
 * Nancy Golliday made this video: "Inserting Images and Using Featured Image in WordPress Post Page Associator".
 [To the post &raquo;](http://www.youtube.com/watch?v=9CjbWQRiZ1I)